peyton-brown/ownCloud-Installation-Security-Setup-Guide/README.md

 &nbsp;

-## Change Default Apache Root Directory
+### Change Default Apache Root Directory
 **Important:** This method assumes that ownCloud is the only Apache program being used on the server.
 If you have a different program that uses apache, either create a new virtual machine or skip this step and type "owncloud.yourdomain.com/owncloud" into the address bar.
 With this method, you will simply type "owncloud.yourdomain.com".
+	1. Change default directory:
+		- sudo vim /etc/apache2/sites-available/000-default.conf

+	2. Edit the DocumentRoot option:
+		- DocumentRoot /var/www/owncloud

+	3. Restart Apache:
+		- sudo service apache2 restart

 ---